nrfconnect/ncs-app-index/README.md

 1. Access the site in the browser by going to [localhost:3000/ncs-app-index](http://localhost:3000/ncs-app-index).

-1. Check if the `index.json` is available by going to [localhost:3000/ncs-app-index/index.json](http://localhost:3000/ncs-app-index/index.json).
+1. Check if the JSON file is available by going to [localhost:3000/ncs-app-index/index.json](http://localhost:3000/ncs-app-index/index.json), where `index.json` is the name of your JSON file.

 #### Website customization